-Key next steps for members wishing to provide the service
+Key next steps for pharmacy owners wishing to provide the service

-- Familiarise yourself with the latest service specification and the contents of this Community Pharmacy England Briefing; - Ensure you have a standard operating procedure (SOP) or have updated your SOP for the service; - Ensure all staff providing any aspect of the service have completed the appropriate training; - Engage with local GP practices and/or Primary Care Network (PCN) colleagues to make them aware the pharmacy will be participating in this service; and - New members to the service can use the Community Pharmacy England service checklist to confirm all required pharmacy actions are complete ahead of service commencement.
-Members who are already providing the service, can use the Community Pharmacy England existing provider checklist to confirm all required pharmacy actions are completed following the publication of the updated service specification.
+- Familiarise yourself with the latest service specification and the contents of this Community Pharmacy England Briefing; - Ensure you have a standard operating procedure (SOP) or have updated your SOP for the service.
+When developing or updating your SOP, decide the role of different staff types within the provision of the service, including how the pharmacist will be involved, including providing clinical supervision of the service; - Consider which NHS approved clinical IT system you want to use and then enter into a contract with that supplier; - Ensure all pharmacy staff providing any aspect of the service have completed the appropriate training; - Engage with local GP practices and/or Primary Care Network (PCN) colleagues to make them aware the pharmacy will be participating in this service; and - Pharmacy owners who are planning to start providing the service can use the Community Pharmacy England service checklist to confirm all required pharmacy actions are complete ahead of service commencement.
+Pharmacy owners who are already providing the service, can use the Community Pharmacy England existing provider checklist to confirm all required pharmacy actions are completed following the publication of the updated service specification.